 Each share of Series A, Series B and Series C is convertible to common stock, at the option of the holder, at any time after the date of issuance.
-Each share of Series A, Series B and Series C converts into that number of shares of common stock determined in accordance with the conversion ratio (i) immediately prior to the closing of a public offering of common stock provided that the offering price per share is not less than \$75.60 (adjusted for recapitalizations) and gross proceeds to the Company are not less than \$30,000,000 or (ii) upon the written request by the Company from the holders of two thirds of the preferred stock outstanding.
-The initial conversion ratio is one share of common stock for each share of preferred stock.
+Each share of Series A, Series B and Series C converts into that number of shares of common stock determined in accordance with the conversion ratio (i) immediately prior to the closing of a public offering of common stock provided that the offering price per share is not less than \$6.30 (adjusted for recapitalizations) and gross proceeds to the Company are not less than \$30,000,000 or (ii) upon the written request by the Company from the holders of two thirds of the preferred stock outstanding.
 The initial conversion price is equal to the original issuance price of Series A, Series B and Series C, as adjusted.
-At December 31, 2012 and 2013 and March 31, 2014 (unaudited), the conversion price is \$48.00, \$57.60 and \$21.60 per share, for Series A, Series B and Series C, respectively.
+At December 31, 2012 and 2013 and March 31, 2014 (unaudited), the conversion price is \$4.00, \$4.80 and \$1.80 per share, for Series A, Series B and Series C, respectively.